Youth Support Worker

 Responsibilities: (include but are not limited to)

-• Lead efforts to promote positive youth development in the northern Berkshire region.
+• Support efforts to promote positive youth development in the northern Berkshire region, as well as develop & maintain meaningful, healthy, and empowering relationships with youth.

-• Lead and co-facilitate the 9-month Youth Leadership Program, including recruiting youth to participate, planning and running sessions, providing support for community service-learning projects, mentoring interns, and arranging for special events and trips.
+• Co-facilitate the 9-month Youth Leadership Program.
+Includes recruiting youth to participate, planning and running sessions, providing support for community service-learning projects, mentoring interns, and arranging for special events and trips.

 • Partner with individual youth, and their families if applicable, to assess strengths, identify areas of need, and to provide support needed for the youth to improve their stability and be connected with their community.